Worldsteel updates its indirect steel data

 Cross-border trade in steel-containing products continued to grow in 2024, according to tracking performed by the Brussels-based World Steel Association (Worldsteel).

-Steel producers in several countries, including those in the Organization for Economic Cooperation and Development (OECD), have for several years criticized steelmakers in the People’s Republic of China of benefiting from unfair subsidies or government support to produce more steel than its economy can support and then flooding the global market for steel.
+Steelmakers in several countries, including those in the Organization for Economic Cooperation and Development (OECD), have for several years criticized steelmakers in China of benefiting from unfair subsidies or government support to produce more steel than its economy can support and then flooding the global market for steel.

-This year, United States President Donald J. Trump expanded the nation’s tariffs on inbound steel to include a variety of steel-containing products.
+This year, President Donald Trump expanded the nation’s tariffs on inbound steel to include a variety of steel-containing products.

-Worldsteel says the global trading of fabricated goods involves calculating how much steel by weight went into producing a given stream of manufactured products.
+Worldsteel says the global trading of fabricated goods involves calculating how much steel by weight went into producing a given stream of manufactured products, and for product classification, the organization's indirect trade study has adopted the Harmonized Commodity Description and Coding System of the United Nations.

 Trade data gathered from the United Nations Commodity Trade Statistics Database focused on metal products, mechanical machinery, electrical equipment, domestic appliances and automotive and other transport goods, according to Worldsteel.